aspose-zip/Aspose.ZIP-Products/zip/net/compress/mbox/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your MBOX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="MBOX" readMoreLink="https://docs.fileformat.com/email/mbox/" >}}
-MBox file format is a generic term that represents a container for collection of electronic mail messages.
-The messages are stored inside the container along with their attachments.
-Messages from an entire folder are saved in a single database file and new messages are appended to the end of the file.
-Numerous applications and API provide support for MBox file format such as Apple Mail and Mozilla Thunderbird.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->